 Another way you can assign relationships is by adding them manually.

-Step 2: Tap the Edit tab in the upper right corner.
+2) Tap the Edit from the upper right corner.

 Now, Siri will know who all of your relationships are.
-It’s too bad she can’t warn you when your mother-in-law is coming to visit.
-Maybe a future version of iOS will?
+It’s too bad it can’t warn you when your mother-in-law is coming to visit.
+Maybe a future version of iOS will!